AdamSobieski/Narratology/README.md

 ## Incremental Interpretation and Comprehension

-The following model explores that situation models or world models could be represented using semantic datasets and that the computational interpretation of sequences, e.g., sequences of story events, could involve producing weighted candidate sets of updates to nodes' models.
+The following model explores that situation models or world models could be represented using semantic datasets and that the computational interpretation of sequences, e.g., sequences of story events, could involve producing sequences of weighted candidate updates to nodes' models.

 ```cs
 using VDS.RDF;